Private alpha · intent review for coding agents

 Caskade does not compete with the agent.

 It is not another IDE agent.
 It is not a generic copilot.
-It is not a CI replacement or broad multi-agent orchestration marketing.
+It is not a CI replacement.

 It competes with the unsafe, messy gap between agent output and trusted repo change.